What is SpringerOpen?

 SpringerOpen is Springer's portfolio of fully open access journals and books, covering all areas of science.
-The entire content published with SpringerOpen is freely and permanently accessible online immediately upon publication.
+The entire content published with SpringerOpen is freely accessible online immediately upon publication.
 SpringerOpen views open access to research as essential in order to ensure the rapid and efficient communication of research findings.

 SpringerOpen is committed to maintaining high quality standards